Senior Vice President, General Counsel and Corporate Secretary

-Scott Nehs is the senior vice president, general counsel and corporate secretary for the Blue Cross Blue Shield Association (BCBSA), a national federation of 36 independent, community-based and locally operated Blue Cross and Blue Shield companies.
-The Blue System is the nation's largest health insurer covering one-in-three of all Americans.
+Scott Nehs is senior vice president of general counsel and corporate secretary for the Blue Cross Blue Shield Association (BCBSA), a national federation of 34 independent, community-based and locally operated Blue Cross and Blue Shield (BCBS) companies.
+Today, one in three Americans is covered by the Blue System.

-Prior to joining BCBSA, Nehs served at PepsiCo where he was the senior vice president of legal and government affairs for PepsiAmericas, Inc., a $5 billion NYSE corporation and the world’s second largest bottler of Pepsi branded products.
-Nehs was also a member of the company’s worldwide leadership team and held the offices of chief compliance officer and chief privacy officer.
-Nehs’ experience in the beverage industry afforded many opportunities to work on legal issues related to the rights of exclusive territories, the independence of licensees and brand protection.
-While managing a department of 20 attorneys and para-professionals in North America and Europe, Nehs was responsible for antitrust, litigation, real estate, commercial contracts, employment disputes, and mergers and acquisitions.
-He began his career at Wildman, Harrold, Allen & Dixon, a large litigation firm based in Chicago where he worked on a wide variety of litigation matters, trying civil and criminal cases in both the federal and state courts for business clients.
+Prior to his current role, he served as BCBSA’s deputy general counsel and assistant corporate secretary.
+Before joining BCBSA, Nehs served at PepsiCo where he was senior vice president of legal and government affairs for PepsiAmericas, Inc., a $5 billion NYSE corporation and the world’s second largest bottler of Pepsi-branded products.
+He was also a member of the company’s worldwide leadership team and held the offices of chief compliance officer and chief privacy officer.
+He began his career at Wildman, Harrold, Allen & Dixon, a large firm based in Chicago where he worked on a wide variety of litigation matters, trying civil and criminal cases in the federal and state courts for his clients.

 Nehs frequently shares his expertise as a speaker at legal seminars and other forums.
 He earned a bachelor’s degree in political science and sociology from Northwestern University and his law degree from the University of Wisconsin Law School.